pokt-network/poktroll/docusaurus/docs/protocol/upgrades/contigency_plans.md

 See the instructions of [how to do that here](./upgrade_procedure.md#cancelling-the-upgrade-plan).

-### Option 1: The upgrade height is reached and the migration didn't start
+### Option 1: The upgrade height is reached and the migration didn't start (halted)

+This is unlikely to happen.
+Possible cases are if the name of the upgrade handler is different from the one specified in the upgrade plan, or if the binary suggested by the upgrade plan is wrong.

-If the nodes on the network stopped at the upgrade height and the migration did not start yet (i.e. there are no logs indicating the upgrade handler and store migrations are being executed), we mist gather social consensus to restart validators with the `--unsafe-skip-upgrade=$upgradeHeightNumber` flag.
+If the nodes on the network stopped at the upgrade height and the migration did not start yet (i.e. there are no logs indicating the upgrade handler and store migrations are being executed), we **MUST** gather social consensus to restart validators with the `--unsafe-skip-upgrade=$upgradeHeightNumber` flag.

 This will skip the upgrade process, allowing the chain to continue and the protocol team to plan another release.